 The balance transfer fee is $10 or 3%, whichever is greater.
 And note that purchases made in the 1st 15 months are charged regular interest rates.

-Both the Barclaycard Arrival Plus™ World Elite MasterCard® and Barclaycard Arrival card offer a 0% APR on balance transfers (NOT purchases) made within the 1st 45 days of having the card.
-You’ll keep the 0% APR for 12 months.
+Both the Barclaycard Arrival Plus™ World Elite Mastercard® and Barclaycard Arrival card offer a 0% APR on balance transfers (NOT purchases) made within the 1st 45 days of having the card.
+You’ll keep the 0% APR for 12 months, after that, a variable APR will apply, 16.49%, 20.49% or 23.49% applies.

 The balance transfer fee is 3% or $5, whichever is greater.